biowdl/biowdl.github.io/index.md

 [pull request](https://github.com/biowdl/biowdl.github.io/pulls).

 ### Functional tests
-You can find instructions on how to add functional tests [here](functionalTesting.md).
+You can find documentation on the automated testing used in BioWDL [here](functionalTesting.md).

 ## Contact